-Lenders are allowing Arch Coal Inc. (ACI) to borrow $1 billion without the typical level of restrictions, helping the company overcome plunging energy prices as it cuts spending after two quarters of cash outflows.
+Lenders are allowing Arch Coal Inc. (ACI:US) to borrow $1 billion without the typical level of restrictions, helping the company overcome plunging energy prices as it cuts spending after two quarters of cash outflows.

-The fourth-largest U.S. producer of coal, saddled with $4.1 billion of debt (ACI), will use proceeds of a term loan to refinance obligations and eliminate maturities until 2016 while increasing liquidity.
+The fourth-largest U.S. producer of coal, saddled with $4.1 billion of debt (ACI:US), will use proceeds of a term loan to refinance obligations and eliminate maturities until 2016 while increasing liquidity.
 The company is reducing its revolver by $1 billion and loosening restrictions on the existing credit line.

 Lenders said they are interested in financing St. Louis- based Arch Coal because of the yield the loans offer and the collateral, such as its mines, supporting the borrowing.
 The company is cutting expenses to limit the damage from a collapse in U.S. coal prices, which fell 17 percent in the first quarter from the average a year earlier.